 There are certain traits that every adaptive leader ought to possess, including:

-- The capacity to create an environment that embraces diversity of views and takes advantage of such collective knowledge to benefit the organization.
+The capacity to create an environment that embraces the diversity of views and takes advantage of such collective knowledge to benefit the organization.

 Challenges in Implementing Adaptive Leadership